CreditAccess Grameen Limited (NSE:CREDITACC)

 • Q1 25/26

-Q1 FY 2026 saw record disbursements, improved asset quality, and stable margins, with retail finance share rising and credit costs elevated due to accelerated write-offs.
-Outlook remains positive, with growth and profitability expected to strengthen in H2.
+Q1 FY 2026 saw record disbursements, improved asset quality, and stable margins, despite elevated credit costs from accelerated write-offs.
+Retail finance grew to 6.8% of the book, with guidance for 12%-15% by 2028.
+Outlook remains positive with sector stabilization and robust H2 profitability expected.

 Fiscal Year 2025